matthitchcock/trust-the-rp/trust-the-release-pipeline.md

 Pending - This section addresses finding friendlies in an inclusive way

 ### Start building your Proof of Concept

+#### Set up your Release Pipeline Framework
+If you don't already have a release pipeline system in place, you can start with this:
 TO DO
 * Start with Michael Greene's demo CI project
 * Replace with the Scripts from this Repo [Pending]

+The goal of this step is to establish a build system that can take from your Source Control and run a Build Process and a Release Process, along with Tests.
+Once we have this in place we can start maturing that Release Process by building the relevant Release Steps.

+#### Build the Release Steps
-The first step here is to create the automation for the change implementation process.
+This step is to create the automation for the change implementation process.
 Each step in the table compiled under "Map your existing change implementation process" has some possible automation ideas.
 There are generally 2 ways I usually think about doing these:
 1. Write every step in the process in the Release script that will be run by the Build agent
 2. Create Orchestrator or Service Management Automation/Azure Automation runbooks to run each stage